AnonymerNiklasistanonym/RaspiForBeginners/README.md

 like *manual*

-Type this command and after it the command you want to know more about (be it what does it, what are the command options, etcetera...).
+Type this command and after it the command you want to know more about (what does it, what are the command options, etcetera...).

 For example I want to know more about the command `ls`: